Kenya Army Engineers Brigade: 10 Engineers Battalion

 The Kenya Army formed a Corps of Engineers in 1965 as an Engineer Company headquartered in Gilgil Barracks.
 The company was made up of a Headquarter troop, Field troop and a Plant troop totaling 120 men.
 The unit would later be moved to Nanyuki which still remains the battalion's current headquarters.
-The battalion would emerge in its current form on July 1979 with the formation of another battalion and it was subsequently renamed as 10 Engineers Battalion.
+The battalion would emerge in its current form in July 1979 with the formation of another battalion and it was subsequently renamed as 10 Engineers Battalion.

 12 Engineers Battalion

 The army saw the need to expand the engineers due to a number of expansion projects the Kenyan military was undertaking.
-These included expanding vast training areas and the Kenya Air Force range at Archers Post.
+These included expanding vast training areas and the Kenya Air Force range at Archer's Post in Samburu County.
 There was also the fact that the army had increased the number of infantry units and the decision was made to build up a second engineering battalion.
 A combat engineer troop that had been deployed to Nanyuki in 1978 was chosen and it was initially based at Archers Post before being relocated to Thika.